Aiven-Open/pglookout/README.rst

    PgBouncer (or other poolers) traffic, or changes in PL/Proxy configuration.

-   You should try to run the failover script you provide with pglookout's user priviledges to see that it does indeed work.
+   You should try to run the failover script you provide with pglookout's user privileges to see that it does indeed work.

 5. Now copy the same ``pglookout.json`` configuration to the slave and possible observer nodes but you need to edit the configuration